isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 ---

 I [wrote on Twitter](https://twitter.com/isotopp/status/1450739310546886657) something about the term "Metaverse".
-That led to a contact with [Michael Carl](https://twitter.com/michacarl) geführt, der mich in seinem [Podcast](https://carls-zukunft.de/) haben wollte.
+That led to a contact with [Michael Carl](https://twitter.com/michacarl), who wanted to make an episode for his [Podcast](https://carls-zukunft.de/) with me.
 My [german notes and talk prep](https://docs.google.com/document/d/1_OIl_bcrjVczLQrMrVnt5IoYbitp1504mb2GbQK0EM4/edit#heading=h.wbe6wnc7fg59) are now also available here:

 # Metaverse